oracle-livelabs/goldengate/goldengate-microservices23ai-modern/asyncapi/asyncapi.md

     ![Terminal](./images/02-01-terminal-home-enviro.png " ")

-2. Enter the following into the command prompt:
+2. Enter the following command prompt to send the output to a webpage, allowing you to view real-time change events as they occur live:

     ```
     <copy>nohup streamlit run ~/asyncapi_web_consumer.py > asyncapi_web_consumer.log 2>&1 &</copy>
     ```

-3. Open the Chrome Browser at [http://localhost:8501](hhttp://localhost:8501).
+3. Open the Chrome Browser at [http://localhost:8501](http://localhost:8501).

     ![Open Chrome Browser](./images/02-03-local-host.png " ")